asejouk/zachmoshe.com/_posts/2015-03-24-israel-elections-part-1.markdown

 The data
 ======
-Generally, data files used in this post can be found in [this GitHub repo](https://github.com/zachmoshe/zachmoshe.com-israel-elections-part-1) and the code is shared through iPython notebook. **TODO**
+Generally, data files used in this post can be found in [this GitHub repo](https://github.com/zachmoshe/zachmoshe.com-israel-elections-part-1) and the code is shared through [this iPython notebook](https://wakari.io/sharing/bundle/zachmoshe/zachmoshe.com%20-%20IL%20elections%20part%201).

 As mentioned before, the election results, broke down by ballots, can be downloaded [here](http://votes20.gov.il/ballotresults).
 The downloaded file had some UTF problems, but after overcoming these, I've created a valid tab-delimited file ([raw-votes-19.txt](https://github.com/zachmoshe/zachmoshe.com-israel-elections-part-1/blob/master/raw-votes-19.txt)).
 In addition, I've added some calculated columns to make work easier.